FastAdaBelief: Improving Convergence Rate for Belief-based Adaptive Optimizers by Exploiting Strong Convexity: Introduction

-Albeit its success, it remains however as an open problem \emph{if the convergence rate of AdaBelief can be further improved while not sacrificing its generalization ability}.
-To this end, in this work we design a novel optimization algorithm called FastAdaBelief that aims to exploiting the strong convexity in order to achieve an even faster convergence rate but maintaining an excellent generalization ability.
-Particularly, by adjusting the step size that better considers strong convexity, appropriately utilizes curvature information, and prevents fluctuation, our proposed FastAdaBelief attains a substantially lower data-dependant regret bound, which generally promotes AdaBelief from a sublinear level $O(\sqrt T)$ to a logarithmic level $O(\log T)$.
-To our best knowledge, FastAdaBelief presents a first attempt in designing a powerful optimizer that converges faster with a logarithmic regret bound while maintaining an excellent generalization ability simultaneously.
+Albeit its success, it however remains an open problem \emph{if the convergence rate of AdaBelief can be further improved without sacrificing its generalization ability in certain cases}.
+To this end, in this work we design a novel optimization algorithm called FastAdaBelief that aims to exploit the strong convexity in order to achieve an even faster convergence rate whilst maintaining an excellent generalization ability.
+In particular, by adjusting the step size that better considers strong convexity, appropriately utilizes curvature information, and prevents fluctuation, our proposed FastAdaBelief attains a substantially lower data-dependant regret bound, which generally promotes AdaBelief from a sublinear level $O(\sqrt T)$ to a logarithmic level $O\big(\sum_{i=1}^n\log\big(\left\|g_{1:T,i}\right\|^2\big)\big)$, and to $O(\log T)$ in the worst case in the strongly convex scenarios.
+Despite this, SGD and some other first-order optimization algorithms can achieve a data-independent bound $O(\log T)$ for online strongly convex optimization, and the data-dependent regret bound $O\big(\sum_{i=1}^n\log\big(\left\|g_{1:T,i}\right\|^2\big)\big)$ can be much tighter than the data-independent bound whenever the gradients are sparse or small such that $\left\|g_{1:T,i}\right\|^2\ll TG_{\infty}^2$.
+To the best of our knowledge, FastAdaBelief is a first attempt at designing a powerful optimizer that converges faster with a logarithmic regret bound while simultaneously maintaining an excellent generalization ability.

-It is noted that Wang \emph{et al.} proposed SAdam~\cite{Wang2020} to implement Adam into strong convexity, which is also able to accelerate the regret bound of Adam from $O(\sqrt{T})$ to $O(\log T)$.
-Unfortunately, SAdam generally has a poor generalization ability as rooted from Adam, which may hence limit its application in practice.
-In a closer examination, FastAdaBelief adopts the new second order form, i.e. $\mathbf{s}_t = \beta_2\mathbf{s}_{t-1} + (1-\beta_2)(\mathbf{g}_t-\mathbf{m}_t)^2$ that is significantly different from the form $\mathbf{v}_t = \beta_2\mathbf{v}_{t-1} + (1-\beta_2)\mathbf{g}_t^2$ of SAdam; this brings a brand new challenge for the convergence analysis of FastAdaBelief.
-Additionally, in order to fit strongly convex conditions, FastAdaBelief designs a tailored diagonal matrix of the second order momentum, which also lead to non-trivial challenge in the convergence analysis compared with Adam.
-For a simple summary, the performance on convergence and generalization ability of FastAdaBelief and the current mainstream optimizers can be seen in Table~\ref{table1}.
+Note that Wang \emph{et al.} proposed SAdam~\cite{Wang2020} to implement Adam into strong convexity, which is also able to accelerate the regret bound of Adam from $O(\sqrt{T})$ to $O(\log T)$.
+However, SAdam generally has a poor generalization ability as it is rooted from Adam, which may hence limit its application in practice.
+On closer examination, FastAdaBelief adopts the new second order form that is significantly different from the form of SAdam; this posits a new challenge for the convergence analysis of FastAdaBelief.
+Additionally, in order to fit strongly convex conditions, FastAdaBelief designs a tailored diagonal matrix of the second order momentum, which also lead to a non-trivial challenge in the convergence analysis compared to Adam.
+In summary, the performance based on convergence and generalization ability of FastAdaBelief and the current mainstream optimizers can be seen in Table~\ref{table1}.